-X. MATERIAL CONTRACTS
+XI.
+MATERIAL CONTRACTS

-The following material contracts have been filed by Corby pursuant to Section 12.2 of National Instrument 51-102 - Continuous Disclosure Obligations and remain in effect:
+The following material contracts have been filed by Corby pursuant to Section 12.2 of National Instrument 51-102 - Continuous Disclosure Obligations and remain in effect.
+Particulars of these material contracts are disclosed elsewhere in this AIF.